-This is the time of year when I get into a panic mode.
-It is my fault.
-I bring the stress on to myself.
-I need to simplify my life by planning simpler dishes and easier desserts like this classic Filipino Cassava Cake.
-I have to try and remember Thanksgiving and the Christmas holidays are a time to reflect and be thankful for the many blessings our family was given through the year.
+This is the time of year when I get into a panic mode and resort to easy baked treats like this Filipino Cassava Cake.
+I need to simplify my life by planning simpler dishes and quick-cooking desserts like Cassava Cake.
+I have to try and remember the holidays are a time to reflect and be thankful for the many blessings our family was given through the year.

 As we pause to ponder on what we are grateful for, I go back to the first phase.
 It has to begin within us first.
 In order for us to experience blessings, we have to share ours first.
 Be a blessing to others, before you should expect any to come your way.
 You have to give in order to receive, was a valuable lesson my parents always taught me.
 In order to have friends, be a friend first.
 To be loved, be lovable first.
 You get the picture.

 Socially and culturally we are trained to give to others.
 But in order for us to be giving, we must find it in ourselves to be kind, compassionate and respectful – to ourselves and to others.
 Finding little ways to show these to others is a good start.
 Being a blessing is infectious.
 Like a pebble tossed in a pond, one simple act of caring shared with our circle of friends and family, can emanate to a larger circle of blessings all around.
 Start the blessings.
 Be the first to toss that pebble.

 - Oven-proof baking pan: 9 inches x 11 inches

 - 16 ounces grated cassava (frozen) thawed, drained (from Asian markets), about 2 cups grated cassava

 - 3 whole large eggs divided, set aside 1 for topping

 - 1 can (12 fl. oz./354 ml) evaporated milk divided use half of can for cake, rest for topping

 - 1 can (13.5 fl oz./400 ml) coconut milk divided, use half of can for cake, rest for topping